 Louise Brooks

-♦ What was she doing?
+♦ ♦ What was she doing?
 Who did she know?
-What was she reading?
-A chronological look at the actress’ daily life which is full of little known details.
-Praised by the Irish Times as “extraordinary”, and exclusive to the LBS website.
-EXPLORE
+Where did she did live?
+A detailed look at the actress’ daily life.
+Praised by the Irish Times as “extraordinary” and exclusive to the Louise Brooks Society website.

 Louise Brooks

-♦ From Louise Brooks bibliographies to browseable vintage movie magazines to Youtube videos, silent film festivals and other related movie websites, the LBS resource page is a great place to start your journey of discovery.
-BEGIN HERE
+♦ ♦ From Louise Brooks bibliographies to vintage movie magazines to videos, silent film festivals and related movie websites, the LBS resource page is a great place to start your journey of discovery.

 Smart Set magazine